jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 of cyber\-enabled influence operations (see page 68\), often using less time\- and resource\-intensive disruptive defacements and DDoS attacks.
-Since June 2022, we have observed an increased pace in Irans use of these types of influence operations, focused on manipulative messaging and amplification with an underlying influence narrative.
+Since June 2022, we have observed an increased pace in Iran’s use of these types of influence operations, focused on manipulative messaging and amplification with an underlying influence narrative.
 Note 3 The rise of these